thinkful-ei-orka/Capstone-3-O-K-A-B-T/README.md

 A GET request to the Bless Router takes no parameters and returns all blessings and blessing_ids

-Request to the User Router and Auth Router are extremely standard for login/registration functionality, but for those not familiar:
+Request to the User Router and Auth Router use standard login/registration functionality:

-A POST reqest to the User Router requires
-Username, Password, and Name.
+A POST reqest to the User Router requires Username, Password, and Name.
-It is used to make an account.
+- It creates a new account.
-It validates the password in various ways, demanding it is more than 7 characters, less than 72 characters, does not start or end with a space, and has at least one upper case, lower case, numeric, and special character.
+- It validates the password in various ways, requiring more than 7 characters, less than 72 characters, does not start or end with a space, and has at least one upper case, lower case, numeric, and special character.
 It then returns the id, name, and username.

 A GET request to the User Router requires you to have authorization by